zxsdotch/epfl-civil-127/slides/session02/session02.md

 Again, we'll go over the basics, we won't cover all the features in this class.
 If there's something you feel is missing, please let me know.

+This session will be CLI heavy.
+I am aware that some of you aren't comfortable with using a CLI.
+Software engineers enjoy using CLIs because it's easier to copy/paste commands vs having to describe UI actions.
+It's also easier to script.
+You can save, recall, and search your history of commands, etc.

 -->

 ---